- 01. Should ESL Teachers Introduce Bizarre, Odd, and Funny Expressions in the Classroom Setting?

-Instead of viewing teaching funny or unusual words as a roadblock, ESL teachers are wise to introduce funny, weird and strange expressions to English language beginners to enhance the learning experience and make classes more memorable.
+Instead of viewing teaching funny or unusual words as a roadblock, ESL teachers are wise to introduce funny, weird and strange expressions to English language beginners to enhance language skills, the learning experience, prevent boring and overly intensive learning sessions, and finally, make language instruction more memorable.

 While knowing weird English words is not a requirement on a final exam or a necessary step to becoming fluent in English, it would be a great mistake not to introduce some in ESL classes since they provide a great laugh that helps classmates bond and cultivate a mutual love for the English language.

-Teachers and students alike should bear in mind that depending on which English-speaking country you visit or live in, the terminology will change.
-For example as a native English speaker, even when I hear Australians, Brits, or Americans speak, I catch funny phrases that make little sense to me but are accepted in the local area; the words used in specific areas can be categorised as slang, idioms, expressions, words or phrases.
+The language learner should bear in mind that depending on which English-speaking country you visit or live in, the terminology will change.
+For example as a native English speaker from Canada, even when I hear Australians, Brits, or Americans speak, I catch funny phrases that make little sense to me but are accepted in the local area; the words used in specific areas can be categorised as slang, idioms, expressions, words or phrases.

 Since the English language has had such a far-reaching influence, certain expressions and accents are bound to be different from one place to the next.
 Nevertheless, ESL teachers should embrace the wackiness of English and teach their students to love the odd expressions used in each English-speaking country.